-The precise mechanisms by which gabapentin produces its analgesic and antiepileptic actions are unknown.
 Gabapentin is structurally related to the neurotransmitter gamma-aminobutyric acid (GABA) but has no effect on GABA binding, uptake or degradation.
+Gabapentin did not exhibit affinity for a number of other common receptor ion channel, or transporter proteins.
 In vitro studies have shown that gabapentin binds with high-affinity to the $\alpha 2\delta$ subunit of voltage-activated calcium channels; however, the relationship of this binding to the therapeutic effects of gabapentin is unknown.